Country Creatures - Black Bear

-Fortunately merchandise decorated with the image of these creatures is safe to be around.
-No nips, scratches or bites.
-Cute woodland bears add a delightfully decorative touch to any corner of the home or office they decide to settle down in.
+Fortunately merchandise decorated with the image of these creatures is safe to be around, no nips, scratches or bites found there and the image of these woodland animals tends to add a delightfully decorative touch to any corner of the home they settle down in.

-A Wee Little Trivia: What Does the Average Black Bear Weigh?
+Bear Trivia: What Does The Average Black Bear Weigh?

-The Spirit Bear is Actually a Distinct Cub of the Black Bear
+The Spirit Bear Is A Distinct Cub Of The Black Bear

 British Columbia Canada is known for its large spirit bear population.
 Also known as the Kermode bear, named after Francis Kermode who was a researcher of this species, the spirit bear is a genetically unique cub of the common black bear.